-For ESPs employed to work in programs for students with disabilities, the school board in each district shall ensure that- 1.
-Before or immediately upon employment, each paraprofessional develops sufficient knowledge and skills in emergency procedures, building orientation, roles and responsibilities, confidentiality, vulnerability, and reportability, among other things, to begin meeting the needs of the students with whom the paraprofessional works.
+For ESPs employed to work in programs for students with disabilities, the school board in each district shall ensure that -

+- 1. Before or immediately upon employment, each paraprofessional develops sufficient knowledge and skills in emergency procedures, building orientation, roles and responsibilities, confidentiality, vulnerability, and reportability, among other things, to begin meeting the needs of the students with whom the paraprofessional works. - 2.
+Annual training opportunities are available to enable the paraprofessional to continue to further develop the knowledge and skills that are specific to the students with whom the paraprofessional works, including understanding disabilities, following lesson plans and implementing follow-up instructional procedures and activities.

-- 2. Annual training opportunities are available to enable the paraprofessional to continue to further develop the knowledge and skills that are specific to the students with whom the paraprofessional works, including understanding disabilities, following lesson plans and implementing follow-up instructional procedures and activities. - 3.
-A district-wide process obligates each paraprofessional to work under the ongoing direction of a licensed teacher and where appropriate and possible, the supervision of a school nurse.
+3. A district-wide process obligates each paraprofessional to work under the ongoing direction of a licensed teacher and where appropriate and possible, the supervision of a school nurse.

-ISD 318 will provide nine hours per year of required training for all ESPs: These trainings include:
+ISD 318 will provide 11 hours per year of required training for all ESPs: These trainings include:

-- 1 Hour Virtual Training to review topics required by MN statute - 2 Hours of De-escalation Training (CPI units 1-6) - 2 Hours job specific training with Supervisor (Principal or Teacher) during workshop week - 5 Hours job specific training with Supervisor (Principal or Teacher) throughout the school year
+- 3 Hours of District Lead Training to review topics required by MN statute - 3 Hours job specific training with Directing Teacher or Principal during workshop week - 5 Hours job specific training with Directing Teacher or Principal throughout the school year

-ISD 318 will also provide voluntary trainings for ESP's looking to improve their skills.
-Options for the 21-22 School Year include:
+ISD 318 will also provide optional trainings for ESP's looking to improve their skills.
+Options include: